 Our intention consists in identifying the topology of the upcoming intersection.
-We used selected sequences from two datasets collected in two different periods in the city of Karlsruhe, Germany [9], [10].
-The temporal distance spans over two years, thus we believe it is fair to say that the scenes appear different enough to stress our system generalization capabilities.
-As regards the frame selection, we have to make a distinction in the selection process between the two datasets.
+We used selected sequences from two datasets collected in two different periods in Karlsruhe, Germany [9], [10].
+The temporal distance spans over two years; thus, we believe it is fair to say that the scenes appear different enough to stress our system generalization capabilities.
+Regarding the frame selection, we have to distinguish the selection process between the two datasets.
 On the one hand, KITTI is distributed with GPS-RTK ground-truth data that allows us to exploit the localization information to automatically select and classify the frames involving intersections, exploiting the cartography of OpenStreetMap.
-Besides speeding up the process, this allowed us to use frames that are up to a specific distance from the intersection center.
+Besides speeding up the process, this allowed us to use frames up to a specific distance from the intersection center.
 Specifically, we used the selected frames used in [20].
-On the other hand, the new KITTI-360 dataset is currently missing the promised OpenStreetMap data as well as per-frame GPS-like positioning.
+On the other hand, the new KITTI-360 dataset is currently missing the promised OpenStreetMap data and per-frame GPS-like positioning.
 This forced us to perform a frame labeling relying only on the appearance of each frame.
-Nevertheless, we were able to manually label all ten sequences of the dataset that were used, alternatively, to train and test the performances of our approach.
+Nevertheless, we were able to manually label all ten sequences of the dataset used, alternatively, to train and test the performances of our approach.
 Further details will be provided in Section III-D.3.
+The underlying idea of this work is twofold.
+First, we wanted to prove the capabilities of the teacher/student paradigm in identifying the upcoming intersections, with respect to a basic baseline composed of standard state-of-theart neural networks.
+Toward this goal, different approaches were experimented and will be described in the following subsections.
+Second, this work assesses the classification capabilities of such networks on a frame-by-frame basis, to compare the multi-frame results of previous contributions with the proposed learning paradigm.
+An overview of the entire pipeline described in this work is proposed in Figure 2, and the following subsections explore the extensive experimental activity performed towards our goals.